Institute Mission Statement

 Maher A. Abbas, MD, discusses his role and vision as Chair of Digestive Diseases, Cleveland Clinic Abu Dhabi.

-Dr. Abbas joined Cleveland Clinic Abu Dhabi [CCAD] as Chair of the Digestive Disease Institute [DDI].
+Dr. Abbas joined Cleveland Clinic Abu Dhabi [CCAD] as Chair of the Digestive Disease and Surgery Institute [DDI].
 Cleveland Clinic Abu Dhabi is a 364-bed multi-specialty hospital currently under construction in the United Arab Emirates.

 A recognized leader in colorectal surgery, Dr. Abbas most recently served in four concurrent roles: Director of Colorectal Surgery, Permanente National Center of Excellence; Regional Chief of Colorectal Surgery, Southern California Permanente Medical Group; Chair of the Center for Minimally Invasive and Robotic Surgery, Kaiser Permanente Los Angeles Medical Center; and Associate Clinical Professor of Surgery, University of California.